 Pick which category best describes you to get started!

 How you celebrate is totally up to you!
-Just like there is no right or wrong way to celebrate Halloween or the Fourth of July, there is no one way to celebrate Vote Early Day.
-Help Americans cast their ballots early in the way that best fits your community, mission, and celebrating style.
+Just like there are unique ways to celebrate Halloween or the Fourth of July, the same goes to celebrate Vote Early Day.
+Help Americans cast their ballots early in the way that best fits your community, your mission, and celebrating style.
 Check out the suggested Vote Early Day celebrations in the toolkit above for inspiration.

 Studies have shown that the actions below are the most effective ways we can get voters to cast their ballot, so we encourage you to integrate one or two of these actions into your celebration: